SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/O - Ensemble Learning.md

 ## Bagging

-This method is also known as "arcing" (adaptive re-weigthing and combining).
-One of the simplest is "bagging" (bootstrap aggregation).
+"Bagging" (bootstrap aggregation) is one of the simplest examples of "arcing" (adaptive re-weighting and combining).

 **Algorithm:**

-1. Given $N$ labeled data points $\{x_i\}$, use random sampling (with replacement) to create $K$ new data sets, each with $N’ < N$.
+1. Given $N$ labeled data points $\{x_i\}$, use random sampling (with replacement) to create $K$ new data sets, each with $N’ < N$ data points.
 2. Learn a classifier (of whatever type) based on each of the $K$ data sets giving $K$ classifiers.
 3. Classify a new point $x$ based on a majority vote among the $K$ classifiers.

 - The perturbation in the training set due to the bootstrap resampling causes different hypotheses to be built, particularly if the classifier is unstable.
     - A classifier is said to be unstable if a small change in the training data (e.g. order of presentation of examples) can lead to a radically different hypothesis.
-This is the case of decision trees and, arguably, neural networks.
+This is the case of decision trees and (arguably) neural networks.
 - Bagging can be expected to improve accuracy if the induced classifiers are uncorrelated.
     - In some cases, such as $k$-Nearest Neighbors, bagging has been shown to degrade performance as compared to individual classifiers as a result of an effectively smaller training set.